 Some advice from me which may sound basic but (in my opinion) will be more important than anything else you hear early in your career journey.

 This is the advice I typically give to people aspiring to break into law, consulting and similar fields.
-I actually copied it almost entirely from a message I've previously sent, with a few small tweaks and links to further reading.
+I actually copied it almost entirely from a message I've previously sent, with a few small tweaks.

 Brush up on your commercial awareness.
 Know what’s going on in politics, commerce and technology, and how these fields affect each other.
 Think about issues on the horizon and have your own opinion about why they matter and how things might be improved/resolved.
 The easiest way to form unique opinions is combining thoughts from 2+ experts and identifying where you agree and disagree.